coot/purescript-react-spaces/README.md

   where
     render :: ReactThis Unit Unit -> SpaceM render this = pure $
-      div ! className "greeting" $ do
+      div !. "greeting" $ do
 	text "Hello World!

 ```